formkit/docs-content/essentials/validation.md

 ### Date after

-Determines if a date is after the current date or a date supplied by the rule's argument.
-Dates used can either be JavaScript `Date` objects or strings that can be parsed by `Date.parse()`.
+Determines if a date is after the current date or a date supplied as the rule's argument.
+Dates used can either be JavaScript `Date` objects or strings that can be parsed by [`Date.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).

 <example
   name="Date after"